 This can also happen when an at-fault driver is underinsured.
 Underinsured motorist coverage offers protection when an at-fault driver doesn’t have enough insurance.
 It is sometimes bundled with uninsured motorist coverage.
 This varies by state.

 “An uninsured motorist is a driver that does not currently carry liability insurance coverage,” said Jodi DeSantis, managing director of insurance sales at AAA Northeast.
 “An underinsured motorist is a driver that does not carry enough liability insurance to cover the expenses after an accident.”

-Some states require that all drivers purchase UM insurance.
+Some states require that all drivers purchase uninsured motorist insurance.
 These states include Connecticut, Massachusetts, Maine, Vermont, New York and Maryland.
-In other states, such as Delaware, UM is automatically included in drivers’ insurance policies, and dropping it requires that drivers reject the coverage in writing.
+In other states, such as Delaware, it is automatically included in drivers’ insurance policies, and dropping it requires that drivers reject the coverage in writing.

 Vehicle insurance requirements vary broadly from state to state.
-But, here’s some food for thought: The Insurance Research Council reports that rates of uninsured motorists range from 4.5 percent in Maine to as high as 26.7 percent in Florida.
+But, here’s some food for thought: The Insurance Research Council reports that rates of uninsured motorists range from 4.5% in Maine to as high as 26.7% in Florida.

-Fortunately, UM/UIM coverage typically costs less than 10 percent of your overall premium.
+Fortunately, uninsured/underinsured coverage typically costs less than 10% of your overall premium.
 Ask your insurance representative for a quote.

-There are two types of UM and UIM insurance: bodily injury and property damage.
+There are two types of uninsured and underinsured insurance: bodily injury and property damage.